An interview with Tarik Ballouz, Chief Operating Officer at WIS, who explains how he started out in 2015 and grew with the company.

 - a) Shop local: we try to order as many local products as possible, such as fruit and vegetables.
 This will reduce CO2, because the product we`re consuming didn`t travel a long way.
 More about our food options in the office.

-- b) 19% of our staff are vegetarians or vegans in our office (that saves resources, besides many other benefits).
+- b) Around 25% of our staff are vegetarians or vegans (that saves resources, besides many other benefits).

 - c) We do “Meatless Mondays” One day in the week we ask our people to order a vegetarian dish for lunch (our lunches are complimentary).
 However, it`s a recommendation, not an obligation.